November 4th, 1908 — January 8th, 1975

 Following a string of appearances in yet more B-crime films for Republic and RKO, took a third turn in a Universal chapterplay.
 Buck Rogers (Universal, 1939), featured Warde in the first and only true brains heavy role of his serial career—as the “super-gangster” Killer Kane, ruler of Earth in the 25th Century, who was opposed by holdouts in the “Hidden City.”
 Warde’s character never left his headquarters, delegating all active missions against the Hidden City’s champion Buster Crabbe to underlings; however, he was memorably threatening in Kane’s once-a-chapter appearances—reacting to failure by his minions with menacing sarcasm or harsh ranting, imperiously sending prisoners to the “robot room” to be turned into mindless slaves, and generally behaving in a self-indulgent, overbearing, almost brutish manner.

 Throughout the 1940s, Warde would play the same type of roles he had played during the tail end of the thirties: bits, minor heavy roles, and occasional featured parts in B-crime movies from various studios, a few bits in A-films, and large roles in serials.
 His first forties serial, however, gave him only a one-chapter part; as Lefty Brent, a hoodlum in The Green Archer (Columbia, 1940), Warde took part in one villainous assignment, quarreled bitterly with his jewel-thief boss (James Craven), and was then nailed by one of the arrows of a “Green Archer” in Craven’s service.
 Warde thus missed any participation in the comic antics that proliferated in Green Archer (courtesy of its idiosyncratic director James W. Horne)—although his next serial, The Spider Returns (Columbia, 1941), would place him right in the center of Horne’s peculiar brand of serial action.
-As Trigger, the chief henchman of a masked criminal called the Gargoyle, Warde played his role very broadly and participated in many out-of-place but amusing pieces of business—even donning a paper hat and leading his fellow thugs in a “wild party.”
+As Trigger, the harried chief henchman of a masked criminal called the Gargoyle, Warde played his role very broadly and participated in many out-of-place but amusing pieces of business—even donning a paper hat and joining his fellow thugs in a “wild party.”
 I can’t help but wonder if Warde, given his background in stage comedy, might not have enjoyed this chance to parody his typical movie roles.

 Dick Tracy vs. Crime Inc. (1941), was Warde’s first Republic serial; here, he played Corey, the number-one henchman of a masked criminal called the Ghost—but, since the Ghost and his mad-scientist partner Lucifer (John Davidson) took an active part in most of the villains’ operations, Warde was less of a true action heavy and more of a background accomplice to his two bosses.
 His best (or worst) moment in Crime Inc. came when he turned off the oxygen tent of a hospitalized victim with obvious and appalling delight.